Multi-person 3D pose estimation from unlabelled data

 \subsection{Skeleton matching}

-Once the skeletons are detected in the different views, a crucial stage is to identify the skeletons belonging to the same person.
-Our approach for this problem leverages GNNs to learn the correspondence between all the views of a person.
+Once the skeletons are detected in the different views, the skeletons belonging to the same person are matched.
+Since the matching is expected to be order invariant and the number of people is unknown at inference time, we train a GNN model to estimate the correspondence between all the views.
+This is because GNNs are order-invariant and allow for a variable number of input nodes.

-One of the main limitations of learning-based approaches using supervised learning is the generation of the dataset.
-For this particular problem, assuming that each sample of the dataset contains a set of skeletons per view, it would be necessary to manually label each pair of skeletons belonging to two different views as matching/not-matching.
-To avoid this arduous process, we propose gathering data of individual persons moving around the environment -one at a time- and then mixing the data of individual persons to generate samples with multiple moving people.
+One of the main limitations of learning-based approaches using supervised learning is the generation of the dataset, which needs to be annotated with ground truth.
+For this particular problem, if the dataset contained more than one skeleton at a time, it would be necessary to manually annotate their cross-view correspondence.
+To avoid this arduous process, our raw training dataset contains a set of sequences of single individuals moving around the environment -one at a time.
+These sequences can then be combined into a single processed dataset that contains ground truth labels built by aggregating the data of multiple individuals.
+We describe this process below.

-In order to prepare the input of the GNN, a graph with two types of nodes called \textit{head} nodes and \textit{edge} nodes, is generated.
-Specifically, \textit{head} nodes are used to represent an individual view of a person and \textit{edge} nodes to connect the views.
-The feature vectors of the nodes have $N_k*N_c*10 + 2$ elements, with $N_k$ and $N_c$ being the number of keypoints and cameras, respectively.
-For each keypoint and camera, the corresponding slice of the feature vector contains the following information: